-Synpromics offers our partners a choice of pre-existing synthetic promoters created by the company or to engage in a design and development project, where we create promoter candidates according to a design brief provided by our partner.
+Synpromics has a portfolio of pre-existing synthetic promoters as well as the unrivalled expertise to design and develop novel promoter candidates according to a specific design brief.
 We are able to create tissue, or cell-type, selective promoters, and inducible promoters that are controlled by small molecule drugs or biological stimuli.

 Synthetic Promoters offer Potential for High Levels of Gene Expression and Specificity

 Synthetic promoters are DNA sequences that do not exist in nature but are novel combinations of naturally-occurring transcriptional elements that regulate the activity of a target genes with a high degree of selectivity.
 Currently, within the industry, naturally occurring promoters are used to drive protein production.
 Although these natural promoters have evolved for biological functions within a target cell, they are limited as they have not been engineered or optimized for required therapeutic applications.